sergeymoryakov/sergeymoryakov/README.md

 ## About Me

 🚀 I've always been curious about flying and coding.
 After almost 30 years in aviation, from fixing planes to leading sales teams, I'm now excited to focus on coding again.
-I'm starting a new adventure in software development and I'd love for you to join me.
+I'm updergoing a new adventure in web development and I'd love for you to join me.
 Let's discover what we can do together!

 🌍 Living in Helsinki, Finland, I'm combining my knowledge of aviation with my love for technology.